painellope/BRZ-2017/CAN Decoding/Trying to Wrap My Head Around CANBUS Frames.md

 # RealDash Canbus XML Configurations: Explored and Explained

 To figure out all this hex code crap, I've been using a tool called "Kvaser Database Editor" whose terminology differs from RealDash.
 It allows you to play around with different values and has a handy visualisation on the right hand side so you can experiment and deduce what each part means.
 I would recommend checking it out for yourself to really get a hands on grasp on this stuff.
+You can use one of the DBC files I have uploaded [here](https://github.com/painellope/BRZ-2017/tree/0accce7f69cb0569dd85316c4a633274736cdf04/CAN%20Decoding/CAN%20Database%20Files) to follow along.

 <img src="https://github.com/painellope/BRZ-2017/blob/19bc28fcdb16548da63bcbaa9a9e2b9e1232d5ea/CAN%20Decoding/referenced%20images/Screenshot%202024-09-16%20120339.png" width="750">